-This series of pharmacology courses, taken concurrently with clinical courses, is designed to enhance the knowledge and skills necessary for the student learner to safely and effectively administer and evaluate pharmacological therapies in patients.
+This first course in the pharmacology series, taken concurrently with Evidenced-Based Nursing Care of the Adult I clinical course, is designed to enhance the knowledge and skills necessary for the student learner to safely and effectively administer and evaluate pharmacological therapies in patients.
 The course will supplement the drug-specific information that is threaded through each of the clinical courses and will emphasize basic and advanced principles of pharmacotherapy as it relates to patient care across the lifespan.
 Students will learn to use the nursing process in medication administration.
 Case studies and clinical simulations will be heavily utilized to promote patient safety as it relates to drug therapy.
+Prerequisite: NU221.
+Corequisite: NU271.
+2 hours lecture.